maidsafe/temp_safe_network/README.md

 ##### Base path of files in a FilesContainer

-When uploading files onto a `FilesContainer` with the CLI, the base path for the files in the container is automatically calculated.
-All the paths at the source are compared and any common base path found among them is used as the root path, and the files are published on the `FilesContainer` with an absolute path based on the calculated root path.
+When uploading files onto a `FilesContainer` with the CLI, the base path for the files in the container is set by default to be `/`.
+All the files at the source are published on the `FilesContainer` with an absolute path with base `/` path.

 As an example, if we upload three files, which at source are located at `/to-upload/file1.txt`, `/to-upload/myfolder/file2.txt`, and `/to-upload/myotherfolder/subfolder/file3.txt`, the files will be published on the `FilesContainer` with paths `/file1.txt`, `/myfolder/file2.txt`, and `/myotherfolder/subfolder/file3.txt` respectively.

-We can additionally use the `--set-root` argument to set a root path which will be prefixed to each of the paths in the `FilesContainer`, e.g. if we provide `--set-root /mychosenroot` argument to the `files put` command when uploading the above files, they will be published on the `FilesContainer` with paths `/mychosenroot/file1.txt`, `/mychosenroot/myfolder/file2.txt`, and `/mychosenroot/myotherfolder/subfolder/file3.txt` respectively.
+We can additionally pass a destination path argument to set a base path for each of the paths in the `FilesContainer`, e.g. if we provide `/mychosenroot/` destination path argument to the `files put` command when uploading the above files, they will be published on the `FilesContainer` with paths `/mychosenroot/file1.txt`, `/mychosenroot/myfolder/file2.txt`, and `/mychosenroot/myotherfolder/subfolder/file3.txt` respectively.
 This can be verified by querying the `FilesContainer` content with the `safe cat` command, please see further below for details of how this command.

 #### Files Sync